vanillary/vanillary/README.md

 - :house_with_garden: I'm from the Philippines.
 - :seedling: It wasn't I had originally planned but life happens and opportunity knocks but once, hence here I am trying to break into tech abroad.
-- :hammer_and_wrench: Mastering Python or whatever.
+- :hammer_and_wrench: I like Python.

 ---
 ### Languages and Tools :